LeoZhangEle/learngit/readme.txt

-hello:     Git is a version control system! hi,  Git is free software!
+hello:     Git is a version control system! hi,  Git is free software distributed under GPL!
 Git is a distributed version control system!